levindoneto/lanGen/README.md

 ```

 **InputFile** is optional.
-If an input is not given, [this](tests/shakespeare.txt) default corpus is used.
+If no input is given, [this](tests/shakespeare.txt) default corpus is used.

 ## License